blakehaswell/FIR-Long-Briefs/Turning/turning.md

 ## Revision

+*   What is the primary effect of ailerons?
+*   What is the secondary effect of ailerons?
-*   State the primary and secondary effects of ailerons
+*   What is the primary effect of rudder?
-*   State the primary and secondary effects of rudder
+*   What is the secondary effect of rudder?
-*   Describe the direction of the lift force
+*   How does the direction of the lift force change when moving from straight and level into a climb?

 <!-- Perpendicular to the relative airflow and to the wings -->